 - medical conditions that affect the thyroid

-- growth hormones
+- deficiencies of growth hormones

-- insulin levels
+- problems with insulin levels

-- sex hormones
+- problems with sex hormones

 - Down syndrome and other genetic disorders

 Being overweight or obese may influence the age at which boys enter puberty and their rate of growth both before and during puberty.
 Malnutrition during childhood could also delay growth.